WKB Across Caustics: The Screened-WKB Method: The Screened-WKB Method

-Expanding $u(x_{q+1},z)$ in a Fourier series along $\Gamma_{q+1}$ the next iteration of the algorithm can then be initiated.
-Repeating this procedure for all screens the field $u$ over the domain of interest can be obtained.
+The next iteration of the algorithm can then be initiated by expanding $u(x_{q+1},z)$ in a Fourier series along $\Gamma_{q+1}$.
+Repeating this procedure for all screens, the field $u$ over the domain of interest can be obtained.
+When desired, additional interpolation points can be added for visualization purposes.

+\begin{remark} Importantly, by adequately selecting the spacing of the screens $\Gamma_q$, it can ensured that all the modes $-\frac N2\leq n\leq \frac N2 -1$ propagate to the next screen $\Gamma_{q+1}$ without incurring caustics. \end{remark}